boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 A synchronous language regards the trigger events that initiate these steps as the *ticks* of a clock.
 The ticks can either be periodically triggered by time, or aperiodically triggered by events.
 The synchronous model of computation (MoC) assumes a minimum inter-arrival time between ticks, which defines the maximum execution time in order to complete a step.
-Based on this assumption, which is very suitable for realtime-critical, reactive applications, the programming model can be abstracted to a perfect model, where every step, as a reaction to a tick, is executed immediately and runs to completion, before the next tick occurs.
+Based on this assumption, which is very suitable for realtime-critical, reactive applications, the programming model can be abstracted to a perfect model, where every step is executed immediately and runs to completion, before the next tick occurs.

 A Blech activity is a sequential control flow of statements that finishes a step by pausing at an *await* statement.
 The await statement guards the continuation of the control flow with a condition, as soon as the next step is triggered by a tick.